Where To Buy

 Shock Absorption: Very good shock absorption that can handle a hard landing without issues.

-The Felix is one of those nice compromises in price for a serious all mountain to freeride rider that wants good response and support but doesn’t want to spend a lot of cash.
+The Felix is one of those nice compromises in the price for a serious all mountain to freeride rider that wants good response and support but doesn’t want to spend a lot of cash.
 It’s a very safe choice and a great boot.
 We were sad to see the Q disappear but the Felix really lessens the loss.
 It’s a solid boot.